 Simple Tax Treatment.
 Unlike most partnerships, tax issues for REIT investors are fairly straightforward.
-Each year, REITs send Form 1099-DIV to their shareholders, containing a breakdown of the dividend distributions.
-For tax purposes, dividends are allocated to ordinary income, capital gains, and return of capital.
-As REITs do not pay taxes at the corporate level, investors are taxed at their individual tax rate for the ordinary income portion of the dividend.
+Each year, REITs send Form 1099-DIVs to their shareholders, containing breakdowns of the dividend distributions.
+For tax purposes, dividends are allocated to ordinary income, capital gains, and the return of capital.
+As REITs do not pay taxes at the corporate level, investors are taxed at their own individual tax rate for the ordinary income portion of the dividend.

 Liquidity of REIT Shares.
 You can buy and sell REIT shares easily on a stock exchange.
 By contrast, buying and selling property directly involves higher expenses and requires a great deal of effort.